Patient and Family Support

 White Ribbon Awareness Program (WRAP)

 Lung cancer is often avoidable.
 Lack of awareness and early detection are critical problem areas and contribute greatly to the 83% mortality rate of lung cancer.
 Nonsmokers and former smokers, in particular, often miss symptoms.
-This group makes up more than half of the diagnoses each year.
+This group makes up approximately half of the diagnoses each year.
 The stigma that surrounds lung cancer keeps the facts hidden from the general public leaving them uneducated about the world’s deadliest cancer.
-Without awareness and preventative screening, lung cancer will continue to show an appalling 17% survival rate
+Without awareness and preventative screening, lung cancer will continue to show an appalling 17.8% survival rate